clj-grenada/grenada-spec/GrenadaDraft.md

  - Sorry for "grenadata".
 Hopefully it will get better with a better name.
  - Also inspired by the Grimoire format of storing data about Things on disk.

-## Adding extension metadata to entities without support for Cmetadata
+## Metadata annotations: extension metadata for entities without support for Cmetadata

  - Extension metadata can be added to any entity by way of external metadata.
  - In order to add metadata to entities not supporting metadata close to where